 In terms of casting, good luck finding someone who likes Nick Jonas as Marius.

-Gavroche becomes this depending on the adaptation due to the fact that his subplot is cut and he's just an annoying Tag Along Kid.
+Gavroche becomes this depending on the adaptation because his subplot is cut and he's just an annoying Tag Along Kid.
 Depending on the actor, he can either be a clever, witty, fiery little character or a cloying, irritating burden.
+Definitely NOT the case with the 2012 movie, where his spunk and intelligence make him an Ensemble Dark Horse.

 Éponine, Fantine, Marius, Cosette and Valjean all have moments.